PeterH0323/MQTT_Assistant/README.md

     src="./Doc/top.jpg">
 </center>

-When you click the `Connect to EMQ` button the setting of `EMQ Setting` information will be saved automatically.
+When you click the `Connect to EMQ` button the setting of `EMQ Setting` will be saved automatically.

 ### Left side: